sylv/micro/README.md

 - [x] Permissions
 - [x] Invite links
 - [x] URL Shortening
+- [X] Mobile support
-- [x] EXIF metadata removal
+- [ ] EXIF metadata removal
 - [ ] Video thumbnails
 - [ ] Markdown previews
-- [ ] Mobile support
 - [ ] Pastes

 ## todo

-- [ ] The annoying flash of light theme has returned and needs to be fixed, likely caused by a geist-ui update.
 - [ ] Thumbnails should ideally be generated on upload
 - [ ] Re-enable EXIF remover
 - [ ] Image width+height should be stored so the image preview doesn't flash while loading.
+- [ ] Ratelimiting
+- [ ] Link shortening might be broken..?
+- [ ] FileEmbed.tsx has trouble scaling down on mobile.
+May be due to the file name not truncating properly, also an issue with text previews that are long and wide.
+- [ ] Domain dropdown should be a multi-select like the pre-tailwind design.